balderdashy/sails-docs/reference/application/sails.load.md

 });
 ```

 > This takes care of loading configuration files, initializing hooks (including the ORM), and binding routes.
+It **does not** run the bootstrap, and it **does not** start listening for HTTP requests and WebSocket connections.

 #### Usage